MadLadSquad/MadLadSquadSite/desktop.md

 1. A minimal application launcher - [UDFApplicationLauncher](https://github.com/MadLadSquad/UDFApplicationLauncher)
 1. A minimal and highly customiseable bar/panel - [UDFPanel](https://github.com/MadLadSquad/UDFPanel)

-## Motivation
+## Goals
-We were motivated to create this desktop because of the following reasons:
+We have the following goals:
-1. Other desktops were too monolithic
-1. Plugin support and extensibility was lacking in most of them
-1. Support for
+1. User freedom

-## Misc goals
+2. Cross-desktop compatibility
+3. A fully community-centered approach to development
+4. A great UX, no matter the level of the user's knowledge
+5. A fully modifiable and hackable application suite out of the box
+6. A great multilingual experience
+7. A great distribution experience
+8. A great theming experience

-### A great multilingual experience
+## A great multilingual experience
 Make all applications have UI and docs in multiple languages, allow for easy translation of text and conform to i18n standards.
 More information about the subproject can be found [here](https://madladsquad.com/untitled-desktop/subprojects/i18n)

-### A great distribution experience
+## A great distribution experience
+### UntitledPackageSchemeGenerator
 Make all our applications have a unified build process, so that we can easily package them for many platforms.
 We're already developing a tool that can package our software as the following formats:
 1. [deb](https://www.debian.org/distrib/packages)